macccorehenni/ten-stories/Main Story/The College of the Unheard Prologue.md

 ## Prologue— Finale

 "Listen up, team!"
-Anna said, her eyes belying the panic that she had.
+Anna said, her bright blue eyes belying the panic that she had.
 What would happen if _any_ of her faction was killed?
 Would they die, and their mounts after them?
 If one of them died, bringing down their mount with them, it would not reflect well on the college.
 Then again, she tried to reason with herself, they _would surivive_.
 As she, Celesteia, Yae and Amber looked on as the Loud Ones went on stage, Anna, shakily, continued, "We are the Misfits.
 We _will_ survive, even if the Mindplayers try and attack us.
 Which at this point is likely.
 I've been observing Maren—"

 "The prick," Amber said, still upset over their  betrayal, their attempt to use their deathtouch power to _kill_ her.
-"I condone the use of that word in this case, Iris."
-As the Loud Ones returned to the green room with their mounts behind them, their heads down cast.
+"I condone the use of that word in this case, Iris." she  the Loud Ones, another faction of students, and great friends of the Misfits, returned to the green room with their mounts behind them, their heads down cast.

 "We'll be seeing you next year— as first years again."
 The middle of the youngest faction in Unspoken in 2025— and ever—  seemed heartbroken.
 Givly's tiger mount came and muzzled her hand, and Givly accepted Emmersun's snout without questioning it.

 "Why?
 What happened?"

 "Somehow my power knocked over the lighting lamp.
 We're not moving through."
+Givly replied, a sour taste forming in her month

 This statement seemed off.
 Celesteia knew that Givly's power didn't have any physical manifestation — she's a mind reader.

 Anna thought for a moment.
 "Huh.
-Waaait…

-Huddle up for a moment, Misfits."
+Waaait… Huddle up for a moment, Misfits."

 Yae, Amber and Celesteia moved in to surround Anna.